Rachealwanyoike/Rachealwanyoike/README.md

 - 👋 Hi, I’m @rachealwanyoike
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Analytics and algorithm applications
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning Python, SQL and Java
 - 📫 How to reach me rachealwanyoike1@gmail.com

 <!---